 Description of the Andover vacation cabin rental

-Drive through the tiny mountain village of Andover, two miles in on a dirt road, Skyline Dr. turns right just before rugged Sawyer Notch.
+Skyline Dr. turns right just before rugged Sawyer Notch...
 The road winds upward through the beech and birch forest, onto the ridge top.
 Another mile to the end of the road.
 Here you park your car and load your gear into the wagon or sled (in winter).
 The last 800' is by foot on a trail with breathtaking views of the mountains and valley.
 In a minute or two, you catch a glimpse of your little cabin through the trees; you are there!

 This classic Maine hand-crafted log "trappers" cabin sits amid the towering pines on 70 wooded acres.
 Neat as a pin and clean as a whistle, you won't find a TV here or any intrusions for that matter.
 Only the real necessities in life.
+But you won't miss electricity as you tell stories around the campfire or read by lamp light cuddled up near the wood stove.
 The clean and bright bath house is equipped with a composting toilet, with seasonal sink and shower.
-Your hosts have provided drinking and washing water and even lit the wood stove for you.
+Your hosts have provided drinking and washing water and even lit the wood stove for you!

 Enjoy the breathtaking mountain views from your porch.
 Hear the wind in the trees, the coyote's howls, the owl's hoots.
-Stroll down the back trail to thousands of acres of forest, mountains and clear streams.
+Stroll down the back trail to thousands of acres of forest, mountains, waterfalls and streams.
+See a moose, find some antler sheds.

 A True Four Season Wilderness Paradise!